-All of Acadian's NB and Maine timberlands are third-party certified under the Sustainable Forestry Initiative[®].
+All of Acadian's NB and Maine timberlands are third-party certified under the SFI program.
 Annual audits are required each year to ensure that the requirements of forest certification standards are maintained.

-Acadian uses environmental and operational inspection systems to ensure compliance with regulations, policies and best operating practices.
-Acadian's environmental management system is designed around a continual improvement model that focuses on prevention of problems.
+Acadian uses safety, environmental and operational inspection systems to ensure compliance with regulations, policies and best operating practices.
+Acadian's environmental management system is designed around a continual improvement model that focuses on prevention to ensure sustainability of the forest.

 In 2002, a conservation easement on the Maine Timberlands was put in place covering approximately 190,000 acres.
 The State of Maine, which now holds the easement, monitors Acadian's activities in the easement area for compliance with easement objectives.
-While this conservation easement restricts the future development potential of the land for industrial or residential purposes, it does not materially impact the use of the timberlands for economically viable commercial timber harvesting.
+While this conservation easement restricts the future development potential of the land for industrial or residential purposes, it does not materially impact the use of the timberlands for economically viable commercial timber harvesting while ensuring sustainability of the forest.